Uzbekistan: Jewish community

-The Jewish community in the Uzbek lands flourished for centuries, with occasional hardships during the reigns of certain rulers.
+The Jewish community in the Uzbek lands lived for centuries, with occasional hardships during the reigns of certain rulers.
 During the rule of Tamerlane in the 14th century, Jews contributed greatly to his efforts to rebuild Samarkand, and a great Jewish centre was established there.

 After the area came under Russian rule in 1868, Jews were granted equal rights with the local Muslim population.
 In that period some 50,000 Jews lived in Samarkand and 20,000 in Bukhara.

 After the Russian revolutions in 1917 and the establishment of the Soviet regime, Jewish religious life (as with all religions) became restricted.
-By 1935 only one synagogue out of 30 remained in Samarkand; nevertheless, underground Jewish community life continued during the Soviet era.
+By 1935 only one synagogue out of 30 remained in Samarkand.
+Similarly only one synagogue was operational in Bukhara and in Tashkent.
+Young children were not allowed to enter synagogues.
+In spite of this underground Jewish community life continued during the Soviet era.

 By 1970 there were 103,000 Jews registered in the Uzbek SSR.
 Since the 1980s most of the Jews of Uzbekistan emigrated to Israel or to the United States of America.
 A small community of several thousand remained in the country As of 2013: some 7,000 lived in Tashkent, 3,000 in Bukhara and 700 in Samarkand.

 Languages

-The Uzbek language is one of the Turkic languages, close to the Uyghur language, and both of them belong to the Karluk branch of the Turkic language family.
+The Uzbek language is one of the Turkic languages.
+It belongs to the Karluk branch of the Turkic language family, which also includes the Uyghur language.
 It is the only official national language and since 1992 is officially written in the Latin alphabet.

 Before the 1920s, the written language of Uzbeks was called Turki (known to Western scholars as Chagatai) and used the Nastaʿlīq script.
 In 1926 the Latin alphabet was introduced and went through several revisions throughout the 1930s.
 Finally, in 1940, the Cyrillic alphabet was introduced by Soviet authorities and was used until the fall of Soviet Union.
 In 1993 Uzbekistan shifted back to the Latin script (Uzbek alphabet), which was modified in 1996 and is being taught in schools since 2000.
 Educational establishments teach only the Latin notation.
 At the same time, the Cyrillic notation is common among the older generation.
-Even though the Cyrillic notation of Uzbek has now been abolished for official documents, it is still used by a number of popular newspapers and websites whilst a few TV channels duplicate the Latin notation with the Cyrillic one.
+Even though the Cyrillic notation of Uzbek has now been abolished for official documents, it is still used by a number of some newspapers and websites.

 Karakalpak, belonging to the Kipchak branch of the Turkic language family and thus closer to Kazakh, is spoken by half a million people, primarily in the Republic of Karakalpakstan, and has an official status in that territory.

-Although the Russian language is not an official language in the country, it is widely used in many fields.
+Although the Russian language is not an official language in the country, it is widely used in many fields as a second official de-facto language.
 Digital information from the government is bilingual.
 The country is also home to approximately one million native Russian speakers.
+Signs throughout the country are both in Uzbek and Russian.